 A: For information on KSC’s physical assets, go to the link at KSC Physical Assets

-To follow updates on these physical assets, go to the link KSC Physical Assets FAQs
+To follow updates on these physical assets, go to the link Physical Happenings

 Ready to Launch?